jkeneda/business-math/1324/01-functions.md

 Any of these would be valid answers to "What's the range of the relation above?", but the first one is the most obvious/simple to write, so we usually just go with that one.

+Now we're ready to discuss the most useful type of relations: functions.

+## Functions

+A function is a special type of relation.
+So it still has a domain (set of inputs) and a range (set of outputs).
+But it follows one additional rule: every input has *exactly one* output.
+Functions are very predictable - one thing goes in, and one thing comes out.

+function
+: A **function** is a relation such that every input...